WHICH GOODS AND SERVICES ARE TAXABLE?

 The District of Columbia requires businesses to collect sales tax on the sale of digital goods or services.

-HOW TO REGISTER FOR District of Columbia SALES TAX
+HOW TO REGISTER FOR WASHINGTON D.C.
+SALES TAX

 In order to register, you will need the following information: